pingcap/docs-cn/tidb-configuration-file.md

 - Unit: Millisecond
 - The transaction that holds locks longer than this time can only be committed or rolled back.
 The commit might not be successful.

-### `committer-concurrency`

-+ The number of goroutines for requests related to executing commit in the commit phase of the single transaction.
-+ Default value: `128`
-+ If the transaction to commit is too large, the waiting time for the flow control queue when the transaction is committed might be too long.
-In this situation, you can increase the configuration value to speed up the commit.

 ### `stmt-count-limit`

 - The maximum number of statements allowed in a single TiDB transaction.